sarika-subram/serverless-datalake-on-aws/extras/01_monitoring_data_transfer_costs/README.md

 1. Create a bucket `<username>-s3-dto-logs`.
     1. This bucket should only be accessible to audit-level users.
 You can set this as Bucket policy or add a Deny rule in your IAM policies.

-2. Create a source s3 bucket to store source data, or you can modify an existing bucket.
-In step 2: Configure options, turn on Server access logging.
+2. Create a source s3 bucket `<username-s3-demo-bucket` to store source data, or you can modify an existing bucket.
+    1. In step 2: Configure options, turn on Server access logging.

     ![step 2](./img/1_configure_access_logging_2.png)

-    In this demo, my bucket `-demo-bucket` hosts my data.

-    Set the target bucket as the `-dto-logs` bucket you created in Step 1.
+    Set the target bucket as the `-dto-logs` bucket you created in **Step 1**.

-3. Perform some tasks to upload/remove data from the source bucket.
+3. Perform some tasks to upload/remove data from the source bucket `-demo-bucket`.
+For example, download / add / or delete objects from the bucket.

+    Inspect the `-dto-log` bucket.
 You should now see new logs in your target bucket.
-A access log structure looks like this:
+    An access log structure looks like this:

     ```
       79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be awsexamplebucket [06/Feb/2019:00:00:38 +0000] 192.0.2.3 79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be 3E57427F3EXAMPLE REST.GET.VERSIONING - "GET /awsexamplebucket?versioning HTTP/1.1" 200 - 113 - 7 - "-" "S3Console/0.4" -